-In actuality, a modification case is much more similar to a divorce case than many litigants give it credit for.
-For one thing, by arguing about many of the same issues discussed in your original claim, you are bringing up bad memories and sensitive subjects buried away for years.
+A modification case is much more similar to a divorce case than many litigants give it credit for.
+By arguing about many of the same issues discussed in your original claim, you are bringing up bad memories and sensitive subjects buried away for years.
 Coming face to face with these issues can uproot old emotions and hurt feelings, leading to a nasty fight in some circumstances.

-If you figure that the outcome of a modification case can’t be any worse than your divorce was, you may be wrong about this as well.
+If you figure that the outcome of a modification case can’t be any worse than your divorce, you may also be wrong about this.
 In some cases, a divorce may be wrapped up quicker than it should have been just because you and your spouse become fatigued at dealing with the issues and with each other.
 As a result, problems that should have been dealt with directly years ago have been stewing and are only seeing the light of day now that you filed a modification lawsuit.

-One thing that I can tell you from experience that is necessary as far as changes are concerned is that you need to change your relationship with your spouse when you get a divorce.
+One thing that I can tell you from experience that is necessary regarding changes is that you need to change your relationship with your spouse when you get a divorce.
 At first glance, this may seem like something obvious.
 A divorce means you are ending a relationship, after all.
 What is there left to change when you have made the most dramatic change possible in a marriage?

 What are the costs associated with a modification lawsuit?

 One of the most commonly asked questions regarding modification lawsuits is how much I expect the average modification suit to cost.
 Many folks who have been through a divorce or prior child custody case would expect the modification case to be less expensive because the issues have already been narrowed down, and there is already an order to operate off of.
-In some circumstances, this may be true, but it could just as easily not prove true for your case.
+This may be true in some circumstances, but it could just as easily not prove true for your case.

-My advice is to look at your case as objectively and logically as possible.
+I advise looking at your case objectively and logically as possible.
 Of course, it is easy for me to say that.
 I am not the one living life in your shoes and dealing with the circumstances you are working through.
 However, suppose you can separate yourself from your case to a degree and analyze things as a dispassionate and objective person.
 In that case, you will have a much better outcome.
 Sometimes, avoiding filing a lawsuit in the first place is the best product you can have.

 When does the Office of the Attorney General get involved in family law cases?

-If you have family court orders already in place and file an enforcement or modification lawsuit, you may find that a new party is added to your case that was not there before.
+If you already have family court orders and file an enforcement or modification lawsuit, you may find that a new party is added to your case that was not there before.
 I am talking about the Office of the Attorney General.
 Many parents will contact the Attorney General and ask them to file a modification or enforcement lawsuit on your behalf.
-Keep in mind that even if they do so at your request, they do not represent you or your interests.
+Remember that even if they do so at your request, they do not represent you or your interests.
 Their representation is of the State of Texas and their interests.